June 24th, 2022

 - Turn your MacBook upside down, place it on a towel or a microfiber cloth, and let the water drip out.

-- Allow 4 hours or longer (24–48 hours is ideal) for your computer to fully air dry.
+- Allow at least 24 hours for your computer to fully air dry for best results.

 - Do not place your device in rice.
 You'll create more problems if the rice gets stuck in and around the components of your MacBook.